Charge

 Hollie Lee, Program Director, Certificates, UVA

-Siri Russell, Director, Office of Equity & Inclusion, Albemarle County
+Siri Russell, Director, Albemarle County

 Roy Fitch Jr., Community Engagement Coordinator, Downtown Job Center